TahaMunir2/RISC-V-RV32IM-FPGA/Readme.md

 | `STRONGLY_TAKEN` | No | `WEAKLY_TAKEN` |
 | `STRONGLY_TAKEN` | Yes | `STRONGLY_TAKEN` |

-This implements a **saturating counter**: the state moves toward "strongly taken" when branches are taken, and toward "strongly not taken" when they aren't — but never wraps around.
+This implements a **saturating counter**: the state moves toward "strongly taken" when branches are taken, and toward "strongly not taken" when they aren't, but never wraps around.

 #### Prediction Output (Moore Machine)